-Your MHP will help explain these processes to you and must help you file a grievance, an appeal, or to request a State Hearing.
-The MHP can also help you decide if you qualify for what's called an "expedited appeal" process, which means it will be reviewed more quickly because your health and/or stability are at risk.
-You may also authorize another person to act on your behalf, including your specialty mental health provider.
+Your mental health plan will help explain these processes to you and must help you file a grievance, an appeal, or to request a State Hearing.
+The mental health plan can also help you decide if you qualify for what's called an "expedited appeal" process, which means it will be reviewed more quickly because your health, mental health, and/or stability are at risk.
+You may also authorize another person to act on your behalf, including your specialty mental health provider or advocate.